Champagne Harvest 2012 is coming soon

 Go to Formulaire d’Inscription

-And third is Les Artisans du Champagne on Tuesday 17th April at Regates Remoises, (Reims Rowing Club) Reims.
+And third is Les Artisans du Champagne on 15th April at Chateau Les Crayeres, Reims.
 You’ll be able to meet and chat with these producers there:

 • Maillard